guca11/SuricataIDS-onlyCode/doc/userguide/upgrade.rst

 ~~~~~~~~~~~~~~~
 - RFB security result is now consistently logged as ``security_result`` when it was
   sometimes logged with a dash instead of an underscore.
+- Application layer metadata is logged with alerts by default **only for rules that
+  use application layer keywords**.
+For other rules, the configuration parameter
+  ``detect.guess-applayer-tx`` can be used to force the detect engine to guess a
+  transaction, which is not guaranteed to be the one you expect. **In this case,
+  the engine will NOT log any transaction metadata if there is more than one
+  live transaction, to reduce the chances of logging unrelated data.** This may
+  lead to what looks like a regression in behavior, but it is a considered choice.

 Upgrading 6.0 to 7.0
 --------------------